ericdweise/notes/networking/security.md

+## DHCP Snooping
+A set of features added to a DHCP server that address some common security failures.
+Although DHCP operates on OSI level 3, DHCP Snooping operates on a switch, providing integrity between IP addresses and MAC addresses.
+Some protections provided are:

+- ARP sanitization
+- IP Address Integrity
+- Physical IP Address tracking

 ## User Agreements
 Some forms that users might need to sign before accessing network resources:
 - AUP: Acceptable Use Policy